SumoLogic/sumologic-documentation/docs/integrations/app-development/jfrog-artifactory.md

 In this step, you configure four local file sources, one for each log source listed in the table below.
 When you create a file source for a log type:

 * Use the value from the File Path column below as the **File Path** for the source.
 * The value you specify for the source's **Source Category** _must_ end with the suffix shown below in the Source Category column.
-For example, you could set the Source Category for the Artifactory Server log source to be `foo/artifactory/console, but not artifactory/console/foo`.
+For example, you could set the Source Category for the Artifactory Server log source to be `foo/artifactory/` console, but not `artifactory/console/foo`.

 The following suffixes are required.
 For example, you could use `_sourceCategory=<Foo>/artifactory/console`, but the suffix **artifactory/console** must be used.